vaishyavivek/icefish-explorer/README.md

 **Wild Search**

-No more pressing 'r' 'r' 'r' thousand times, type 'reverse' and you'll get your desired file
+No more pressing 'r' 'r' 'r' thousand times, type 'reverse' and you'll get your desired file.

 **Custom Icons**